The term “geriatric syndrome” characterizes common health conditions occurring in older adults affecting functionality and quality of life.

 Dementia has a slower and progressive onset of changes in cognitive functioning compared to delirium.

 Talk to a healthcare provider to receive testing to determine if and what kind of dementia you or a loved one is experiencing.
-There are many treatments available to slow down the disease and improve functioning.

 Increasing calcium and vitamin D intake through diet, weight-bearing, and strength training exercises will help to keep bones strong and healthy.

 If you or a loved one is diagnosed with osteoporosis, there are prescription medications to treat the loss of bone mass.
-If you are concerned about thinning bones, talk to a healthcare provider about a bone density test.

 Summary